If you run a care service business, such as a care home or crèche, you need to pay particular attention to hygiene practices and procedures.

 - chemical waste

-Exposure to hazardous substances should be minimised and staff should be trained in how to handle these substances safely and how to deal with accidents and spillages according to the Control of Substances Hazardous to Health Regulations (COSHH).
+You must minimise exposure to hazardous substances and train staff in how to handle these substances safely.
+You should ensure staff know how to deal with accidents and spillages according to the Control of Substances Hazardous to Health Regulations (COSHH).
 Download COSHH guidance (PDF, 264K).

 You must also comply with laws covering the disposal of hazardous waste.
 See dealing with hazardous waste.